 When rating a bathroom one generally tends to focus on a few categories:

 - Cleanliness: Is the facility well kept?
-The floor and sanitary ware should be clean and checked regularly.
+Are the floor and sanitary ware clean and checked regularly.

-- Odour: Do you need a WWII gas mask to enter the facility?
-The facility should have a neutral or pleasant smell.
-One should also ensure the room is well ventilated with open windows or sufficient extractor fans.
-Smell is one of your most important senses and creates an immediate impression of your establishment.
-Make sure your restaurant isn’t judged on an odour from the bathroom.
+- Odour: Does the facility have a neutral or pleasant smell?
+Smell is one of your most important senses and creates an immediate impression of the establishment.
+No one enjoys a foul odour from the bathroom.

 - Sanitary ware: Are the amenities in good condition?
-The toilets and basins shouldn’t be stained or have cracks.
-The toilet seats should also be in good condition and urinals well kept.
+We tend to check whether toilets and basins are stained or cracked and whether the toilet seats are in good condition and urinals well kept.

-For many of us the bathroom is a measure of the establishment.
-As a business, ensure you are putting your best foot forward.
+As a business, ensure that you are putting your best foot forward with your bathrooms.
 And as a user and potential critic, ensure that you are fair in your assessment.
 Find out about our toilet seat sanitiser here.